 By Meg Escott

 It's easy to think that there's nothing to foyer design except a door and a hall but just think about how often someone (or some stuff) goes in and out of your home.
 It’s a very high traffic and high use area.
-You can cut down on a lot of clutter in your home with well designed entry foyer spaces.
+You can make leaving and entering your home a smoother process and clutter free with well designed entry foyer spaces.

 On this page we take a look at the activities of coming and going and look at what features make for good entry design.